NATS文档

 NATS supports running each server in clustered mode.
 You can cluster servers together for high volume messaging systems and resiliency and high availability.

 NATS servers achieve this by gossiping about and connecting to, all of the servers they know, thus dynamically forming a full mesh.
-Once clients connect or re-connect to a particular server, they are informed about current cluster members.
+Once clients or to a particular server, they are informed about current cluster members.
 Because of this behavior, a cluster can grow, shrink and self heal.
 The full mesh does not necessarily have to be explicitly configured either.

 Note that NATS clustered servers have a forwarding limit of one hop.
 This means that each nats-server instance will only forward messages that it has received from a client to the immediately adjacent nats-server instances to which it has routes.
 Messages received from a route will only be distributed to local clients.